-Have you ever had a night when you want to sleep but instead you are up, making tomorrow’s to-do list or cleaning out your closets or binge watching infomercials?
+Have you ever had a night when you wanted to sleep but instead you were up, making tomorrow’s to-do list or cleaning out your closets or binge watching infomercials?
 Have you had several of those nights strung together… maybe even for weeks or months at a time?
 Insomnia makes it difficult for many people to receive the sleep they need.
-Often, people who struggle with insomnia are tired, but they cannot sleep.
+Often, people who struggle with insomnia are extremely tired, but they cannot achieve a state of mental calm so they can catch those Zs.

-The counselors at Littleton, CO offer holistic insomnia treatment and enjoying helping their clients reclaim a good night’s sleep.
+The licensed counselors and therapists at Thriveworks in Littleton, CO offer holistic insomnia treatment and sleep therapy to help their clients reclaim a good night’s sleep.

 Enough sleep is foundational for emotional and physical health.
 Sleep restores the human mind and body.
 Rest may bring healing.
 Rest may rejuvenate.
-Sleep disruptions rob people of these benefits and can leave difficult side effects in its wake.
+Rest can make us more creative, productive, and focused.
+Sleep disruptions rob people of these benefits and can leave difficult side effects in their wake.

 Insomnia’s side effects often include…